LossoMarco/Cyber-Security-Report/home.md

 ## Persistence

-Persistence in a cybersecurity context refers to the ability of an attacker to maintain access to a compromised system, even after the system has been rebooted, or the initial attack vector has been closed.
-In this project, persistence was achieved by uploading two files, "Persistence.ps1" and "persistence.vbs", to the same location as the webpage used for pastejacking.
+Persistence refers to the ability of an attacker to maintain access to a compromised system, even after the system has been rebooted, or the initial attack vector has been closed.
+In this project, persistence was achieved with two files, "Persistence.ps1" and "persistence.vbs".

 1. **Persistence.ps1**: This file contains the same code as the reverse shell.
 When this script is run on the victim's machine, it spawns a reverse shell that connects back to the attacker's machine.